All great products start at the source, see what materials we use when crafting our goods.

 Some of our essential collection goods are also lined with easy-to-clean, smooth pigskin leather on the interiors.

-For our artisan goods, we use english bridle or harness full grain, vegetable tanned leathers.
+For our artisan goods, we use vegetable tanned, English Bridle leathers.

-These two leather types are drum-dyed and hot stuffed to bring out the leather's natural grain.
+These leathers types are drum-dyed and hot stuffed to bring out the leather's natural grain.

 The process for vegetable tanning hasn't changed much in the past 100 years and is much slower than chrome tanning, but the results are stunning.